WORK BY DR. LISA R. HASSLER

 America's Embarrassing Reading Crisis: WHAT WE LEARNED FROM COVID blends the pre-covid methods and theory placed within classrooms and homes and blends them into strategies that work in today’s environment.

 Available in hardcopy, ebook, and audio.

 Family Second Language Acquisition

-Family learning takes center stage in all development in a child's beginnings, notwithstanding, language.
-Therefore, this paper looks into the family as a single support unit in learning a second language as well.
-Parents, children, siblings, and even grandparents are all important conduits by teaching and learning from each other.
-This short paper shines a spotlight on how the socioeconomic status of families can be increased through second language acquisition.
+My research looks into the family as a single support unit in learning a second language.
+Parents, children, siblings, and even grandparents are all important conduits by teaching and learn from each other.